 The list could go on, and therein lie the benefits.
 Improving upper body strength will have the benefit of making all the above tasks (and more) feel easier while promoting bone density, mobility, and general fitness.
 You will notice that it’s easier to maintain posture while sitting or standing, your ability to pick up heavy objects improves, your shoulders will naturally function (and look) better, and your grip strength will improve.
 You may even notice decreased pain in your shoulders or neck if that’s an issue for you.

 Add to that the fact that the glenohumeral joint (shoulder) is generally the most mobile joint in the human body and is therefore one of the least stable.
 You could think of this joint as a golf ball laying on a golf tee.
-With all that mobility, it is importance for the muscles around to be strong for protection.
+With all that mobility, it is important for the muscles around to be strong.
 By increasing the strength and stability in the muscles that pull on the shoulder joint and upper spine, we will improve our quality of life while decreasing our chances of all sorts of common injuries.

 And will you look better?
 Almost certainly.
 Which brings us to: